Datadolittle/DataDolittle/README.txt

 - A ton of other stuff.

-In short, Spectral's the culmination of several new things I'm working on/trying out, so please, let me know what you think :)
+In short, Spectral's the culmination of several new things I'm working on/trying out.

 AJ